devallabharath/Dev-Player/README.md

 ```

 change the "username" with your username <br><br>
-You need to edit "2" line's in the "coolplayer.ini" file
+You need to edit "2" line's in the "coolplayer.ini" file <br>

 ```
 ### Caution